dsfifty/ESP32_AFL-footy-tipping/README.md

 6. Set your WiFi credentials in the code, including home, your phone and up to four other options (User 1-4)
 7. Set your timezone according to time zone rules in the code.
 Also add your relative time difference from Sydney in minutes in the line underneath. (eg Adelaide is -30)
 8. If you want to change the theme colours, do so in the code. (at the beginning of the sketch, then also at the beginning of menuScreen() and getLadder()
+9. You can add your own USERID to the API calls, by changing the ds@ds.com email to your own.